hogandenver05/Norse_Interview/README.md

 - **Oshan Maharjan**

 ### The Why:
-For our midterm project in ASE 230, we were tasked to team up with our peers and create a platform that assists college students in preparing for job interviews.
+For our final project in ASE 230 (Full Stack Application Development), we were tasked to team up with our peers and...
+- Design and implement a RESTful API with Node.js + Express.
+- Persist and query data with MongoDB.
+- Protect routes with JSON Web Tokens (JWT) and session management.
+- Combine the server-side component with the existing front end to provide a cohesive user experience.

+We decided to create a platform that assists college students in preparing for job interviews.
 This project aims to provide resources, practice questions, and tips to help students succeed in their job search.

 ### Key Features:
 - **AI-Powered Mock Interviews**: A feature that allows students to practice interviews with feedback from AI.